Arlo and Janis by Jimmy Johnson for October 01, 2021

 34. Google profile picture

-Sir Isaac about 3 years ago
+Sir Isaac over 3 years ago

 The ban of CFCs (air conditioner working fluid) has saved the ozone layer.
 This was a global effort which shows what can be achieved when all nations of the World take a climate problem seriously and work together.